Matyrobbrt/RegistrationUtils/README.md

 your mod jars.
 The steps that the plugin makes:

 - unpack and relocate the compiled library
-- add the library as a dependency to the subprojects (Common, Forge and Fabric)
+- add the library as a dependency to the subprojects (Common, NeoForge and Fabric)
 - make the `jar` task include the library in the final jar.
   **Do not worry about licensing!** The library is MIT licensed, and the plugin makes sure that an original copy of the license is included in the final jar, so you're clear.